mpolden/nrk-spotify/README.md

 ### Run the sync server

 Choose a playlist name and a radio channel to sync.
-The following radio IDs can be used:
+Available radio IDs can be listed with:

-`p1pluss p2 p3 p13 mp3 radio_super klassisk jazz folkemusikk urort
-radioresepsjonen national_rap_show pyro`
+`$ nrk-spotify list`

 Start sync server: